An Orthogonal Learner for Individualized Outcomes in Markov Decision Processes: Our DRQ-learner

 \begin{corollary}[\textbf{\textit{Double robustness}}] The learned approximation $\hat{g}$ is doubly robust.
 Specifically, if either $\Delta\hat{Q}_{\pi_e} \rightarrow 0$ or $\Delta\hat{\pi}_{b} \rightarrow \Delta\hat{w}_{e/b} \rightarrow 0$, then $\hat{g}$ is a consistent estimator of $g^*$, i.e., asymptotically $\lVert g^* - \Hat{g} \rVert^2_{2,p_b\pi_e} = 0$. \end{corollary} \begin{proof} See Appendix~\ref{appx:quasi-oracle-proof} for the proofs of both the theorem and the corollary. \end{proof} The bound in Eq.~(\ref{eq:quasi-oracle_bound}) shows that the excess risk of $\hat{g}$ depends only on \textit{products} of nuisance estimation errors.
 This means that even if one nuisance component (e.g. $\hat{Q}_{\pi_e}^{1}$) converges slowly, the overall estimator still converges at the fast rate of the better-estimated component.
 In other words, $\hat{g}$ behaves \textit{as if oracles nuisances were used}, up to higher-order terms \citep[cf.][]{Foster.1252019,Nie.13122020}.
 The estimation error is thus shielded from first-order nuisance misspecification and is only impacted through second-order interactions.

-\textit{Remark:} For the purpose of obtaining a tight confidence interval for OPE, \citet{Shi.5102021} have derived a point-wise iterative debiasing procedure for (in their view nuisance) $Q_{\pi_e}$ that, \textit{when restricted to the discrete state setting with no model class $\mathcal{G}$ restrictions}, corresponds to our learner.
+\textit{Remark:} Our above theory is different from \citet{Shi.5102021} in the following ways: For the purpose of obtaining a tight confidence interval for OPE, \citet{Shi.5102021} have derived a point-wise iterative debiasing procedure for (in their view nuisance) $Q_{\pi_e}$ that, \textit{when restricted to the discrete state setting with no model class $\mathcal{G}$ restrictions}, corresponds to our learner.
 We provide a more general solution that (i)~is applicable to both continuous\footnote{Note that the approach of \citet{Shi.5102021} cannot readily be extended to continuous settings since their point-wise debiasing step includes a Dirac delta function on the state.
 In a continuous setting, this is either zero or infinite, and thus not directly applicable.} and discrete state spaces, (ii)~able to fit an estimator $\hat{g} \in \mathcal{G}$, and (iii)~ provides the theory necessary to show Neyman-orthogonality and quasi-oracle efficiency.
 Additionally, our derivation of the efficient influence function means that, for the discrete setting, we show that the estimator is efficient\footnote{Meaning it achieves the semiparametric efficiency bound on asymptotic variance dictated by the EIF.}.